-This article outlines the key types of helmet, the features, and what kind of rider the helmet type is for.
+This article outlines the key types of helmets, the features, and what kind of rider the helmet type is for.

 Typical Helmet Construction

 As technology improves, mountain bike helmets are seeing more systems that reduce rotational impact and provide more excellent concussion prevention.
-These systems, such as MIPS and Turbine 360, reduce the risk of head trauma.
+These systems, such as MIPS (Multidirectional Impact Protection System) and Turbine 360, reduce the risk of head trauma.

 For more information on rotational impact reduction systems, check out our top 15 helmets with MIPS.

 Half-Shell Mountain Bike Helmets

 A half shell mountain bike helmet is essentially a road cyclist’s helmet, with a visor put on the front.
 While it does provide protection for the top of the head, there is little protection around the back of the head.
 Especially when compared to an open face design (discussed next).

 Half shell MTB helmets have the most breathable and lightweight design of all the helmets, due to less material surrounding the back of the head, and usually plenty of vents.

 Half-shell helmets are designed for cross country or trail riding.
 The benefits of ventilation and lightweight materials supersede the necessity for the greater back of head protection.